Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 It’s a great opportunity to just spend some time getting to know a local area that has plenty of things to do and see.

-In addition to dining and shopping, you can also go to the Charles Hosmer Morse Museum, which has beautiful art from around the world but particularly Tiffany glass art.
+In addition to dining and shopping, you can also go to The Charles Hosmer Morse Museum of American Art, which has beautiful art of all sorts – including stunning glass art by Louis Comfort Tiffany!

 Things to Do in Orlando for Sporty Adults